The CTU Prague Relational Learning Repository: Acknowledgment

 \section{Acknowledgment}

-We would like to thank all of the donors who contributed data to the repository and the author of the web page, Václav Ostrožlík.
+We are grateful to CTU Prague for sponsoring and maintaining the database server.
+Our industry partner getML ensured service continuity by hosting the database server during a transition phase (\url{www.getml.com}).
+We would like to thank all of the donors who contributed data to the repository, and the author of the web page, Václav Ostrožlík.
 This work was supported by the Grant Agency of the Czech Technical University in Prague, grant No. SGS15/117/OHK3/1T/18.